Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “Oh,” said Biagino.
-“You are brave.
+“Well you are brave.
 Better than that, you’re lucky.
 I ask you now to be helpful too.
-Tell me what you saw.
-Exactly what you saw.
+Tell me what did you see?
+Exactly.
 When that’s done, I shall pray to help you put it from your mind forever.”

 The bell’s ring grew louder.

 “That’s when I spied them, father.
 I took them to be Lord Adolfo’s warehouse guards, brute ogres from the east.
 An’ I suppose they were … or had been before.
-Now they looked not just mean but wrong.
+Now they looked not just mean, but wrong.
 Their flesh had changed – it was torn, bloodied, blue!
 And pricked with bones.
 They had skulls dangling all about them.
-And they stank – not of sweat and dirt like previously, but worse even than rotten pork after too long at sea.
-I could smell them, despite being some distance from them.”
+And they stank – not of sweat and dirt like before, but worse even than rotten pork too long at sea.
+I could smell them, despite being some distance away.”

 Rang the bell.
 It must be entering the street now, thought Biagino.
 Carlo had not yet seemed to notice.

 “There were half a dozen of them.
 Standing stock still, like statues.”

 “Then I spied another, smaller than the rest, its back to me, and I knew the others were ruled by him.
 He had horns upon his head and shoulders, and he bore a brute’s blade.
 Enormous it was, which he hefted as if he were as strong as any of them and it was no burden to him whatsoever.”